Invest in a Community Development Bank

 Banking on Communities

-The Banking on Communities Initiative is an effort by CDBA and Promontory Interfinancial Network, LLC to help investors secure large deposits in CDBA member banks.
+The Banking on Communities Initiative is a joint effort by CDBA and Promontory Interfinancial Network, LLC to help investors secure large deposits in CDBA member banks.
 By making a deposit with a member bank through the Banking on Communities Initiative, you can provide capital for our banks to lend more money to projects in underserved communities.
-Through the Banking on Communities initiative you can receive full FDIC insurance on your deposits, even if they exceed the $250,000 FDIC insurance maximum.
-As an added bonus, Promontory Interfinancial makes a charitable contribution to CDBA that we use to build the capacity of the community development banking sector.
+Through the Banking on Communities initiative you can access multi-million dollar FDIC insurance through a single bank relationship even if your deposits exceed the $250,000 FDIC insurance maximum (limits apply).
+As an added bonus, Promontory Interfinancial Network makes a charitable contribution to CDBA that we use to build the capacity of the community development banking sector.
+Since 2004, the Banking on Communities Initiative has helped CDBA membersraise billions of dollars in deposits.

-Investing in a Community Development Bank with CDARS is simple.
-When placing a deposit through a CDBA bank with CDARS, you work directly with only one bank.
+Investing in a Community Development Bank with ICS and/or CDARS is simple.
+When placing a deposit through a CDBA bank with ICS and CDARS, you work directly with only one bank.

-- Your multi-million dollar deposits are eligible for full FDIC insurance.
+- Your multi-million dollar deposits are eligible for FDIC insurance.

 - Your account information is protected.